mcharper/nextlify/content/home.md

   - header: What do you do?
     body: >
       Development because I enjoy it!
 Particularly front-end now.
 But also analysis, design, helping choose technologies, running meetings, presentations, demos, mentoring ...
 showcasedProjectCodeName: jlr_icreate
 showcasedTestimonialClientName: fmg
 status:
   description: >
     My ideal next contract would involve React and TypeScript / JavaScript combined with some C# and ASP.Net Core.
     (I'm enjoying front end work more now).
 I've got used to working remotely so would prefer that.
-  contractEndDate: 2021-12-31
+  contractEndDate: 2022-04-11
-  availabilityDate: 2022-01-04
+  availabilityDate: 2022-05-01
-  currentClient: Jaguar Land Rover
+  currentClient: Agora DCM
   preferredStackType: frontEnd
   preferredSkills:
     - React
     - TypeScript
     - JavaScript
   skills:
     - React
     - TypeScript
     - C#
     - ASP.Net Core
 ---

-  ## Why should I hire you? ##
+## Why should I hire you?

 Do you need a conscientious dev who can add value quickly?
 Who can fit smoothly into your project team?
 You might want to look at my <a href="/testimonials">Testimonials</a>.

 If now isn’t the right time you could subscribe to my <a href="https://twitter.com/mcharper" target="blank">Twitter</a> account for updates.

-  ## Do you only do contract work? ##
+## Do you only do contract work?

 Yes.
 I've been a contractor for over 25 years.
 I like the variety and flexibility.
 Typically I work on a day rate basis.

-  ## Where are you based? ##
+## Where are you based?

 It hardly seems to matter nowadays, does it?
 Anyway it's Huddersfield, West Yorkshire.
 I've worked remotely off and on since 2007, exclusively so since March 2020 from a dedicated home office.

 By the way, are you based in Germany, Austria or Switzerland?
 I also speak fluent German (C2 qualified - near-native proficiency) and am always happy to use it at work.